AOS573-2017/aos573-2017.github.io/_assignments/011-2-python.md

 user_input = raw_input('What variable would you like to plot?')
 # Whatever the user enters in the command line gets assigned to user_input
 ~~~

+After binning three different variables, export the lists as part of a dictionary object using JSON.
+The dictionary object should contain the name of the variables binned, binned lists. and your name.

 For extra credit, create a function that verifies the input vased on the list of variables available from the netCDF files.
 Recall, to get a list of variables from a netCDF dataset, use  ``dataset_name.variables``.